-Customer satisfaction is measured by the average of the company's residential, general business and key customer satisfaction scores, comparable with the weighted average of the following:
+Customer satisfaction is measured by the average of the company's residential, general business and key customer satisfaction scores, determined by calculating the weighted average of the following:

-- 4 quarter rating average of the Market Strategies Study for Residential Customers. - 2 semiannual rating average of the Market Strategies Study for Business Customers. - Annual rating results from the TQS Research, Inc. 2011 National Utility Benchmark Service to Large Key Accounts.
+- Average of 4 quarterly ratings of the Market Strategies Study for Residential Customers. - Average of 2 semiannual ratings of the Market Strategies Study for Business Customers. - · Annual rating results from the TQS Research, Inc. 2015 Annual Benchmark of Large Key Accounts.

 These ratings are weighted by the annual revenue from each customer group that produces the annual rating.